 The ovaries naturally stop functioning at the time of menopause.
 This occurs in most women around the age of 50.
 If this happens earlier, before the age of 40, it is called premature ovarian failure or premature ovarian insufficiency.

 The most common disorder of the ovaries is polycystic ovary syndrome, which affects 5–10% of women of a reproductive age.
 In a polycystic ovary, the follicles mature to a certain stage, but then stop growing and fail to release an egg.
 These follicles appear as cysts in the ovaries on an ultrasound scan.
 Any abnormality that causes a loss of normal development of the ovaries, such as Turner syndrome, can result in the ovaries not functioning correctly and the loss of a woman's fertility.
 The ovaries can be damaged by treatments for other conditions, particularly chemotherapy or radiotherapy for cancer treatment.

 If a woman stops having menstrual periods during her reproductive years, this condition is called amenorrhoea.
 It can be caused by a number of factors.
-These include anorexia (an eating disorder that causes severe loss of body weight) and very low levels of body fat in athletes who train at a very high level.
-In these cases, fertility can be restored by weight gain and an increase in body fat.
+These include hypothalamic amenorrhea, which may be caused by having a lean/athletic build, high levels of regular exercise, and psychological stress.
+In these cases, fertility can be restored by reducing the intensity of exercise, weight gain and psychological interventions such as cognitive behavioural therapy.
 Disorders of the pituitary gland can affect normal ovarian function because a lack of the hormones normally released from the pituitary gland will reduce the stimulation of hormone production and the development of follicles in the ovaries.
 Thyroid overactivity (thyrotoxicosis) can lead to amenorrhoea, as can any severe illness.